-We have participated in the Fairtrade University scheme since 2004, making commitments to fair trade procurement, awareness-raising and research.
-The University is now working towards its next award.
+We have participated in the Fairtrade University scheme since 2004, making commitments to procure fair trade, awareness-raising and research.

 The University continues to maintain its longstanding commitment to fair trade and develop its approach to ethical supply chains.